Effective date: 30 December 2018

 The key link in the Project Development and Construction Management Act 1994 definition is that the maintenance must be ‘on the improvement to land’, that is the fixed asset.

-Where maintenance is focused on the physical structure and fixtures, it is be covered by the definition of public construction.
+Where maintenance is focused on the physical structure and fixtures, it is covered by the definition of public construction.
 Examples include structural repairs, lifecycle items, repairs that extend the life of the structure.

 Where maintenance is of non fixed items, even where these have been installed as part of an initial construction project or constitute capital expenditure for financial reporting purposes, the Victorian Government Purchasing Board policies may be more appropriate.
 Examples include changing light globes, servicing of removable air conditioning units (as opposed to ventilation systems), and repairs to modular furniture.